-Equation \eqref{eq::gammadot_T_noSeg} shows that, if the shear rate is uniform ($\dot{\gamma}|_{w1} = \dot{\gamma}|_{w2}$), then only an isothermal suspension can also be homogeneous.
+Equation \eqref{eq::gammadot_T_noSeg} shows that, if the shear rate is uniform ($\dot{\gamma}|_{w_1} = \dot{\gamma}|_{w_2}$), then only an isothermal suspension can also be homogeneous.
 We also remark that the integration of the logarithm can be carried out only if $\dot{\gamma} \neq 0$ throughout the domain.
-This also has a physical significance since no thermo-rheological flux can exist where $\dot{\gamma}=0$, while classical migration fluxes might still be present, as they depend on the gradient of $\dot{\gamma}$.
+This observation also has a physical significance since no thermo-rheological flux can exist where $\dot{\gamma}=0$, while classical migration fluxes might still be present, as they depend on the gradient of $\dot{\gamma}$.
 Hence, a suspension cannot be homogeneous under such circumstances; the classical migration flux would remain unbalanced at such points.
 It is worth noting that such regions (or isolated) points where $\dot{\gamma} = 0$ are pathological also in standard shear-induced migration, and a non-local non-zero effective shear rate has to be used instead (recall the discussion following Eq.~\eqref{eq::Sigma_s}).

-Finally, in the more general case where variations of $\beta_{\mu}$ are not negligible (for example due to large temperature gradients), it is more convenient to integrate the right-hand-side of Eq.~\eqref{eq::balance_no_segregation} with respect to $\mu_f$ rather than $T_f$, leading to:
+Finally, in the more general case in which variations of $\beta_{\mu}$ are not negligible (for example due to large temperature gradients), it is more convenient to integrate the right-hand-side of Eq.~\eqref{eq::balance_no_segregation} with respect to $\mu_f$ rather than $T_f$, leading to:

-While Eq.~\eqref{eq::gammadot_T_noSeg_2} is a more complete form, it possesses the same characteristics of Eq.~\eqref{eq::gammadot_T_noSeg}.
+While Eq.~\eqref{eq::gammadot_T_noSeg_2} is a more complete expression, it possesses the same characteristics as Eq.~\eqref{eq::gammadot_T_noSeg}.
 However, though conceptually enlightening, both expressions are generally of little practical use as the value of the shear at the walls due to dense suspension flow is generally unknown \emph{a priori} (as there is no analytical solution).